Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 # Let’s Draw a Point

-So finally, we are going to write some GPU code and draw a point on the screen.
+In the last chapter we learned a bit about GPU and shaders, now its time to write some GPU code and draw a point on the screen.

 In CG whether you are rendering a single point or a full 3D scene the underlying steps which I say **Eightfold Path of rendering** remain the same so let's start with that.